 In terms of alternatives, Alternative 4 is the preferred alternative.
 This alternative is considered a viable option and is also the Municipality's preferred layout since it provides the optimal number of erven and housing opportunities, as well as providing for Municipal and Government, institutional, and business land use opportunities as well as Open Space to provide buffers on the existing drainage lines present within the proposed site for development.
 This preferred layout also incorporates the environmental sensitive areas associated with the site.
 There are no environmental or heritage limitations to this layout.

-The "no-go" option, which is the option of not developing the proposed housing development.
+The "nogo" option, which is the option of not developing the proposed housing development.
 Currently, the area earmarked for development is transformed (approximately 11ha already settled / being settled) and disturbed (approximately 1ha of illegal dumping of waste), with numerous cases of illegal dumping and inadequate sewerage management practices (i.e. use of VIPs or conservancy tanks where the increase in households will increase pressure on Municipal services to service conservancy tanks).
 It must be noted that settling will continue, increasing pressure placed on existing services (photos 1-3 of Appendix 6A).
 Although the no-go development might result in no potential negative environmental impacts, especially on the clearance of vegetation on the development site, the direct and indirect socio-economic benefits of not constructing the residential development will not be realised.
 The need for additional housing opportunities in the area will not be realised.

 Considering all the information, it is envisaged that this proposed Boegoeberg Housing Development will have a low negative impact on the environment, and the socio-economic benefits are expected to greatly outweigh any negative impacts.
-The mitigation measures, as recommended by the various specialists and detailed in the EMPr (Appendix 9) must be implemented.
-It must be noted that a proper waste management plan, addressing the functioning of the wastewater treatment works and solid waste removal to service the proposed development (i.e. existing and increase demand for these services), must be added as a condition to the granting of the environmental authorisation.
+The mitigation measures, as recommended by the various specialists and detailed in the EMPr (Appendix H) must be implemented.
+It must be noted that a proper waste management plan, addressing the functioning of the wastewater treatment works and solid waste removal to service the proposed development (i.e. existing and increased demand for these services), must be added as a condition to the granting of the environmental authorisation.
 This waste management plan must be implemented to address the expected increase in pressure on existing services - as per recommendations proposed and addressed in the Engineer's Services Report (Appendix 4B).
+In addition to parameters stipulated in the Engineer's Services Report (Appendix 4B), a Stormwater Management Plan (SWMP) must be designed and compiled to address concerns raised by the I&AP - namely the potential flow of sewageand/or solid waste-contaminated stormwater runoff from the development into the drainage lines and subsequently the Orange River.
+Therefore, it is recommended that the proposed development be supported/ authorized subject to the compilation of a SWMP which includes required engineering parameters (Appendix 4B) and the management of potentially sewage- and/or solid waste-contaminated stormwater runoff.

-It is therefore recommended that the proposed Topline Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, subject to the compilation and effective implementation of a waste management plan to address sewage and solid waste management, and the implementation of mitigation measures proposed by the Specialists (Appendix 6A-D) and included in the EMPr.
+It is therefore recommended that the proposed Boegoeberg Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, namely the compilation of a stormwater management plan and waste management plan (addressing sewage and solid waste management), along with the implementation of recommendations / mitigation measures proposed by Specialists (Appendices 6A-D) and included in the EMPr (Appendix 9).